-Beets come in a range of colors and sizes - including candy-cane-striped chioggia beets.
-See different kinds of beets below and get recipe ideas and tips for cooking beets.
+Despite what cans at the super market might lead you to believe, not all beets are red.
+Beets come in a range of colors and sizes - from red and yellow to stunning candy-cane-striped chioggia beets.
+See different kinds of beets below and get recipe ideas and tips for cooking them.

 1. Red Beets